 In the wake of our current political crisis, policymakers and governmental advisory bodies have been questioning the design and basic mechanisms of our decision-making processes.
 Design museums and institutions, like democracies all over the world, share the same kinds of top-down decision-making processes.
 What would a design museum shaped by deliberative and inclusive processes look like?

-This workshop aims to probe the possibilities of such environments.
-Through active research and performative exercises, we will test methods and enact possibilities for the future of the deliberative museum.
+This workshop aimed to probe the possibilities of such environments.
+Through active research and performative exercises, we tested methods and enacted possibilities for the future of the deliberative museum.

 ADMISSION CRITERIA / PARTICIPANTS REQUIREMENTS

 - We welcome diverse perspectives, curious minds, and general interest in institutional processes, design museums, and research and writing

 - Students, graduates, and young professionals in diverse design, journalistic, or curatorial disciplines were encouraged to apply

 Amelie Klein is an independent design curator, writer, and critic.
 Currently, she is working on an exhibition called Heimaten, scheduled to open in June 2021 at the Museum für Kunst und Gewerbe in Hamburg.